 In other words, a root certificate is something that your computer will trust implicitly, and that root is responsible for signing off on the validity of other certificates your device might need to authenticate.

 The kinds of other certificates you might expect a root to work with could include ones that let your computer trust a particular website, or they could deal with software you want to download and use.
-Both root and client certificates are important, but root ones get a lot more power and responsibility.
+Both root and client certificates are important, but root ones get more power and responsibility.

 Installing a certificate in Wi-Fi means that you trust that certificate to provide you with safe websites, software, and other things you might want to use.